arturtamborski/cli-best-practices/README.md

 <br>

-### 3.10.
-Repair what you can — but when you must fail, fail noisily and as soon as possible.
+## 3.10.
+Repair what you can — but when you must fail, fail noisily and as soon as possible

 <br>

-### 3.11.
-Design for the future, because it will be here sooner than you think.
+## 3.11.
+Design for the future, because it will be here sooner than you think

 <br>

-### 3.12.
+## 3.12.
 Aliases provide balance between brevity and discoverability

 Consider splitting your cli into `Resources: ` as in what you can achieve and `Aliases` as in list of shortcuts to do stuff.

 <br>

-### 3.13.
+## 3.13.
 Piping is good for automation but people don't want to pipe

 If its a common operation then provide a dedicated command for it.
 Either you will or every user will wrap some commands with subshells and pipes without setting ‘set -o pipefail”

 <br>

-### 3.14.
+## 3.14.
 Default to human-first output, but support multiple (json ftw)

 Optimize output for humans, `10 days ago` > `2019-07-15T14:32:22Z`